mbnarayn/DevOps/README.md

 # Store ARM Templates in Azure Repos and Deploy via Visual Studio 2019

+This method allows for the files to be

+### Azure DevOps

-Create a new Azure DevOps Organisation in Azure DevOps if you don't already have one Create a new project in the Azure DevOps Organisation if you don't already have one Create a new Git Repo within the project via Azure Repos if you don't already have one Copy the HTTPS Clone URL for the Repo
+- Create a new Azure DevOps Organisation in Azure DevOps if you don't already have one
+- Create a new project in the Azure DevOps Organisation if you don't already have one
+- Create a new Git Repo within the project via Azure Repos if you don't already have one
+- Copy the HTTPS Clone URL for the Repo

+### Visual Studio 2019

 Open Visual Studio 2019
 Under Get Started, click on Clone or check out code